n-of-one/attack_vector_2/features/features/scripts/effects.md

 ## Capabilities
 - Configured with a duration reduction (e.g., "00:01:00")
 - Affects all timers created after this effect runs
-- Global effect on the site
+- Global effect on the site, resets when the site resets.

 ---